askap-vast/vast-pipeline/docs/using/runconfig.md

       # Choose a value to use for the local rms in these cases in mJy/beam.
       selavy_local_rms_fill_value: 0.2

-      # Create 'measurements.arrow' and 'measurement_pairs.arrow' files at the end of
+      # Create 'measurements.parquet' and 'measurement_pairs.parquet' files at the end of
       # a successful run.
-      write_arrow_files: False
+      write_parquet_files: False

       # The positional uncertainty of a measurement is in reality the fitting errors and the
       # astrometric uncertainty of the image/survey/instrument combined in quadrature.